Testing for the extent of instability in nearly unstable processes: A (Quasi-)Unit Root Test

 \section{A (Quasi-)Unit Root Test}

 Let us consider the triangular model \eqref{ModVar}, where

 The process $(\veps_k)$ is assumed to be a white noise with finite variance $\sigma^2 > 0$, and the arbitrary initial value $\Phi_{n,\, 0}$ is square-integrable and independent of the noise.
-The companion matrix $A_n$ of the process is given in \eqref{CompMat} and has spectrum $\{ \lambda_{n,\, i}\}_{1\, \leq\, i\, \leq\, p}$ where $\lambda_{n,\, 1}$ is the one with largest modulus.
+The companion matrix $A_n$ of the process is given in \eqref{CompMat} and has spectrum $\{ \lambda_{n,\, i}\}_{1\, \leq\, i\, \leq\, p}$ where $\lambda_{n,\, 1}$ is the one with largest modulus (the complex eigenvalues are sorted according to their modulus, in descending order, with ties broken by lexicographic order, also in descending order).
 The following technical hypotheses are intended to reflect our understanding of `near instability'.